 Joey Vento was a scrappy kid who saw the popularity of the cheesesteak place in South Philly and decided he wanted in on that action.
 In 1966, he founded a shop across the street.
 Legend has it that all he had was a box of steaks and $6 to his name when he opened the shop.

-Joey had a son born in 1971 named Geno and the name changed.
+In 1971, Joey had a son named Geno, and the name changed.
 Geno still runs the shop today.
 Don’t worry, you can’t miss it.
 There are so many bright lights that it is reported you can see it from space.

 The Rivalry